froodproton/froodproton.github.io/index.md

 Run code without thinking about the code.
 Let developers focus on their strengths.

 ### Introduction
-Developerless computing is the next gen of development without taking care of developers.
+Developerless computing is the next gen of development without the need of developers.

 ## Benefits
 No developer to manage  -   non disruptive scaling  -   super optimal user experience